arjuncr/acrlinux-yocto/poky/documentation/bsp-guide/bsp.rst

    to reside in a machine-specific directory.

 Following is a specific example to help you better understand the process.
-This example customizes a recipe by adding a BSP-specific configuration file named ``interfaces`` to the ``init-ifupdown_1.0.bb`` recipe for machine "xyz" where the BSP layer also supports several other machines:
+This example customizes customizes a recipe by adding a BSP-specific configuration file named ``interfaces`` to the ``init-ifupdown_1.0.bb`` recipe for machine "xyz" where the BSP layer also supports several other machines: